A guide for choosing the best stationary bike stand

 Bike fit – Trainers vary in their fit to different types and sizes of bike tires.
 Only very few trainers can take knobby tires.
 You may want to consider special slick tires for your cycling on the trainer, as the tire may erode faster when they come in contact with the trainer’s roller.
 Slick tires will also reduce noise level.
 Additionally, the normal wheel range that would fit on most trainers is 26” to 28”, but some trainers take smaller or larger wheels.
 As mentioned above, having a fast release rear wheel may help with a quick and convenient bike installation.

 Core muscle training – riding a bike on a trainer is different than riding on the road.
 Less balance is normally needed if you are using a stationary bike stand.
 In order to improve balance and strengthen core muscle, some trainers also allow movement from side to side.
 These trainers are called pivot trainers.
 Rollers also require balance, because the bike can move along the width of the roller, and your goal is to keep the bike in the middle.
 Rollers and pivot trainers are not for everybody and need more skill and concentration to operate.
 They do, however, guarantee a more interesting and realistic feeling workout, if you choose to use them.
+Read more about comparison of rollers and bike stands here.

 Additional features – because riding on a trainer may be boring, some brands offer virtual reality trainers.
 The software allows you to follow your path on a map, and track your progress.
 Some movies are also included in the package.
 Tracking with your outdoor cycling computer is possible on some models, but in most of them, the front wheel does not turn during workout, so the computer will not work with the standard setup.